BetterVoice/freeswitch-container/README.md

 - `mod_sms`: Apps for chat messages
 - `mod_snapshot`: Records a sliding window of audio and can take snapshots to disk.
 - `mod_snom`: Controlling softkeys on Snom phones (button function, led state, label etc.)
-- `mod_soundtouch`: Modify the pitch of the audio and other sound effects.
 - `mod_spandsp`: Spandsp tone and DTMF detectors.
 A combination of mod_fax and mod_voipcodecs and mod_t38gateway.
 - `mod_spy`: User spy module.
 - `mod_stress`: Module for detecting voice stress.